gw-odw/odw/Challenge/README.md

 # Data Challenge

-### GW Open Data Workshop #7

-Challenge activity for the Open Data Workshop 2024: https://gwosc.org/odw/odw2024/
+Challenge activity for the Open Data Workshop course:

 Data files may be downloaded from [DCC G2300818](https://dcc.ligo.org/LIGO-G2300818/public) using these links: